 The Magic Numbers!

 The subject is popular with students at all levels of ability and has produced some very impressive results.
 Work is varied, fun and encourages students to work individually and collaboratively.
-The department works hard to promote an ethos of inclusion for all, have high expectations for students and endeavor to enable them to achieve their potential.
+The department works hard to promote an ethos of inclusion for all, have high expectations for students and endeavour to enable them to achieve their potential.

 All pupils are encouraged to take an active role in lessons and are given the opportunity to solve problems using Mathematical knowledge and skills.
 ICT is used to enhance the learning experience; all Mathematics rooms are equipped with Interactive White Boards with access to iPads and there are two computer suites within the department.
 Pupils can use Mathswatch, ActiveLearn, Doddle, Just Maths and the PiXLMaths App to complement their classroom learning and have access to these sites for independent learning.